bengl/usefulgifs/Readme.md

 fun!
 The complete list of gifs is in routes.coffee, so go have a look!
 To add new gifs to the list: fork, edit, pull request.

+#### Why would you do such a pointless thing with such an awesome domain?

+I bought the domain on a whim, and thought "What could I do with this?", and here is the result.
+Besides, this is way better than some SEO parking BS (*What You Need, When You Need It™*).

 #### But I want a normal URL shortner!

 There are hundreds of those here on github, and if you just want to use one, try http://goo.gl or http://bit.ly.